Lemmy: Early life

 Lemmy was born Ian Fraser Kilmister in the Burslem area of Stoke-on-Trent on 24 December 1945.
-When he was three months old, his father, an ex-Royal Air Force chaplain and concert pianist, separated from his mother.
+When he was three months old, his father, an ex-Royal Air Force chaplain and concert pianist, left his mother.
+Lemmy was their only child.
 He moved with his mother and grandmother to nearby Newcastle-under-Lyme, then to Madeley.
-When he was 10, his mother married former rugby player George L. Willis, who already had two older children from a previous marriage, Patricia and Tony, whom Ian disliked.
-They later moved to a farm in the village of Benllech on the Isle of Anglesey in Wales, with Lemmy commenting that "funnily enough, being the only English kid among 700 Welsh ones didn't make for the happiest time, but it was interesting from an anthropological point of view".
+When Lemmy was 10, in 1956, his mother married former rugby player George L. Willis, who already had two older children from a previous marriage, whom Ian disliked.
+They later moved to a farm in the village of Benllech on Anglesey in Wales, with Lemmy commenting that "funnily enough, being the only English kid among 700 Welsh ones didn't make for the happiest time, but it was interesting from an anthropological point of view".
 He attended Ysgol Syr Thomas Jones, a comprehensive school in Amlwch, where he was nicknamed "Lemmy."
 It was later suggested by some that the name originated from the phrase "lemmy [lend me] a quid 'til Friday" because of his alleged habit of borrowing money from people to play slot machines, although Lemmy himself said that he did not know the origin of the name.
 He soon started to show an interest in rock and roll, girls, motorbikes and horses.

 At school, Lemmy noticed a pupil who had brought a guitar to school and had been "surrounded by chicks."
 His mother had a guitar, which he then took to school, and was himself surrounded by girls even though he could not play.
-By the time he left school, he had moved with his family to Conwy.
-He went on to work several odd jobs, including one at the local Hotpoint electric appliance factory, while also playing guitar for local bands such as the Sundowners and spending time at a horse-riding school.
+By the time he left school, he had moved with his family to Conwy after his mum bought a smallholding.

+After leaving school, he worked several odd jobs, including a horse breeder and on a factory assembly line at the local Hotpoint electric appliance factory in Llandudno Junction.
+He also played guitar for local bands such as the Sundowners.
 He saw the Beatles perform at The Cavern Club in Liverpool when he was 16, and then learned to play along on guitar to their debut studio album Please Please Me (1963).
 He also admired the sarcastic attitude of the group, particularly that of John Lennon, and later said of the group, "Brian Epstein cleaned them up for mass consumption, but they were anything but sissies.
 They were from Liverpool ... a hard, sea-farin' town, all these dockers and sailors around all the time who would beat the piss out of you if you so much as winked at them. ...
 The Rolling Stones were the mummy's boys—they were all college students from the outskirts of London. ...
 The Stones made great records, but they were always shit on stage, whereas the Beatles were the gear."